Pranav-stac/NFC3_Lorem-Ipsum/README.md

-# 🚨 Human Trafficking Detection, Prevention & Support System 🚨
+# 🚨 Women Safety Detection, Prevention & Support System 🚨

-Welcome to the **Human Trafficking Detection, Prevention & Support System**!
+Welcome to the **Women Safety Detection, Prevention & Support System**!
 This project leverages AI/ML models, Django, and mobile technology to detect violent activities, provide alerts, and help individuals in distress.
 The system includes an admin dashboard for monitoring and a mobile app for safety and navigation.

 ---